We hear this question all the time: Should I own my residential rental property personally or through a corporation?

 We see the same issues come up:

-These issues can lead to three things: overpaid tax, CRA scrutiny and missed planning opportunities.
+These issues can lead to three things: overpaid tax, CRA audits and missed planning opportunities.

 Rental income looks simple on the surface, but the structure behind it has a direct impact on your long-term returns.